asahi417/analogy-language-model/README.md

 pip install -e .
 ```

-## Run Experiment
+## Run Experiments
-Following scripts reproduce our results in the paper.
+The following scripts reproduce our results in the paper.
 ```bash
 # get result for our main AP score
 python experiments/experiment_ppl_variants.py